 The User view lets you change data returned to your capsule about the user, letting you simulate different locations and time zones, as well as control selection learning.

-Use the Geo tab to change the location reported to the capsule in the simulator.
-You can enter a specific latitude and longitude or enter a city in the Location field.
+Under Location, enter a specific latitude and longitude or enter a city in the Location field.
 Recently-used cities will be remembered in the dropdown.
-You can also specify "My Current Location" to have the simulator geolocate you, and specify "No GPS Available" to test your capsule's performance on a device where GPS does not exist or is turned off.
+You can also specify "My Current Location" to have the Simulator geolocate you, and specify "No GPS Available" to test your capsule's performance on a device where GPS does not exist or is turned off.

-Use the Time tab to specify the time zone the simulator reports to the capsule, as well as the time and date.
+Under Time, specify the time zone the Simulator reports to the capsule, as well as the time and date.
 If you have specified a custom time and date, click Clear to return to reporting the current time.